Cold Weather Glove Guide

 We’ve got a whole gamut of winter glove options to keep you riding year-round, but finding the right solution first requires understanding the problem at hand—Puns!—illustrated here by a wind-chill chart for motorcyclists.

 At the store the process of picking out gloves starts with the same litany of qualifying questions: Where are you riding, and for how long at a stretch?
 How far into the “off season” are you looking to go?
-What existing gear do you have, and what's your experience riding in cold weather?
+Do you have other lines of defense on your bike, like heated grips, or hand guards?
+What's your experience riding in cold weather?
 And, ultimately, what’s your personal pain threshold?
+Because the rider who grew up skiing in New England is going to have a different take than the California transplant going into *her first East Coast winter.

 That last part of the puzzle can be subjective and tricky to ascertain.
 But we've got options to cover any combination of answers.

 This trio of urban oriented cold-weather options from REVIT (above) offers a great range of choices for urban or lighter-duty around-town riding.
-They all follow the same "form factor" -- with an armored shell, waterproof membrane, and knit cuff to fit snugly under your jacket sleeve.
+They all follow a similar "form factor" -- with an armored shell, waterproof membrane, and, with the Hydra and Boxxers, a knit cuff to fit snugly under your jacket sleeve.

-The top-dog Kryptonite GTX sports Gore-Tex waterproof credentials and 3M Thinsulate insulation.
+The overachiever of the bunch is the Kryptonite GTX 3, which sports a Gore-Tex waterproof credentials and 3M Thinsulate insulation.
 If you're looking for a more classic leather aesthetic, the Boxxer H20 is worth a look.
 And the best bang-for-your-buck option is the Hydra H2O line (also available in a women's version) which sports good insulation and a waterproof membrane in a comfortable textile chassis that won't break the bank.

-Also worth considering: Alpinestars Corozal DS (below).
+Also worth considering: Alpinestars Corozal DS (now on closeout, pictured below).
 The short-cuff Corozal is a waterproof (by way of a Drystar membrane) and insulated sport option that's easy to get on and off and works with absolutely any jacket.

 The Radiants have been longtime best-sellers, and promise 3M insulation, waterproofness (albeit lacking Gore-Tex guarantee), and a classic leather look available in black or brown.